7 questions to consider when creating a matt kitchen

 Matt paint is by far and away the most popular choice for almost every kitchen, and will fit well with a matt kitchen design.
 If you want to break up the room design, small areas of gloss effect on the walls can work well.

-Flooring is an often neglected area of the kitchen, as it very rarely makes a large statement.
+Kitchen flooring is an often neglected area, as it very rarely makes a large statement.
 However, this underappreciated part of the room can truly enhance the overall design of the kitchen.
 It's important, therefore, to consider whether matt or gloss flooring will work for your design.

 Gloss flooring is typically made of tiles, which can look striking beneath matt units.
 Meanwhile, wood and matt tiling is much more subtle – but no less beautiful – and is often easy to maintain in the long run.